Photography Session Color Guide for Families & Engaged Lovebirds

 First things first: let’s talk about your outfits.

 The best tones to photograph are jewel and earth tones; these tones compliment everyone 100% of the time.
-Think burgundy, plum, olives, dusty blues, pinks, creams, and browns.
+Think burgundy, plum, olives, dusty blues, pale pinks, creams, and browns.
 Metallics are also great for accents; never underestimate the power of cute necklaces or bangles.
+Here are some samples:

 Patterns and textures can also add depth to your photos.
 When wearing patterns, you just want to make sure it isn’t clashing with the rest of the outfit (my mother would wear leopard top with cheetah bottoms—are you cringing yet?).